-EZ Bar Skull Crusher: Muscle Worked, How To Do and Tips
+EZ Bar Skull Crusher: Muscles Worked & How To Do

-It is one of the best variations of the skull crushers exercise that is usually done on a flat bench with an Ez-bar.
-You can also modify the bench position to either incline or decline, to do the same.
+EZ Bar Skull Crusher, is one of the best variations of the skull crushers that is usually done on a flat bench with an Ez-bar.
+You can also modify the bench position to either incline or decline to do the same.

-The EZ bar has a unique design that allows for a more comfortable and ergonomic hand position, reducing strain on the wrists and elbows.
+The unique shape of the EZ bar allows for a more comfortable and supportive grip, lessening stress on the hands and elbows.

-The term “skull crusher” derives from the exercise’s fundamental mechanics of lowering the weight down toward the skull from an elevated position.
+The term “skull crusher” derives from the exercise’s fundamental mechanics of lowering the weight towards the skull.

-Ez bar skull crushers are a popular type of skull crusher among gym goers and bodybuilders.
+They are a popular type of skull crusher among gym goers and bodybuilders to train tricep.
 There are many other ways to do it.

 EZ Bar Skull Crusher Muscle Worked